rschristopher/rschristopher.github.io/src/saving/level-4/index.md

-# Level 4: Full Node Plus
+# Level 4: Full Node

 !!! info "Save Bitcoin and run your own node (as much as you'd be comfortable hiding under your mattress)."